 - TDP comparison

-Pentium CPUs have a very low core count.
-Even the best ones at the moment are dual core CPUs.
+Pentium CPUs have a meager core count.
+Even the best ones at the moment are dual-core CPUs.

-Intel Core i5s, on the other hand offer 6 cores for laptops and desktop variants.
+Intel Core i5s, on the other hand, offers 6 cores for laptops and desktop variants.

-The 12th gen CPUs, however, have introduced a completely different core count configuration featuring Performance and Efficiency cores.
+The 12th gen CPUs have introduced a completely different core count configuration featuring Performance and Efficiency cores.

 Also Read: How Many Cores Does an i5 Have?